 The current role of supercapacitors in energy-harvesting

 In the state-of-the-art device set-ups that incorporate supercapacitors or IEAP actuators, it is prevalent that they are either actuated or charged using electric power, supplied from some external source.
 An IEAP actuator can be brought towards its initial position by consuming the stored charge by short-circuiting the electrodes, or by changing the polarity of the charging current.
 A supercapacitor is discharged in a similar fashion, yet the stored electric charge is consumed by some electronic device to perform useful work.
 Despite a large amount of electric energy stored in an IEAP actuator, this energy is, in the device prototypes constructed to date, not recycled and therefore wasted after every actuation cycle.
-This is partially due to lack of appropriate electronics available for recycling of the energy.
+This is partially due to the lack of appropriate electronics available for recycling of the energy.
 However, the capacitive actuator technology holds an essential advantage in front of, for example, actuators based on Joule heating – a large amount of the applied electric charge can, in principle, be recycled.

-Previously, supercapacitors have been considered for use in energy harvesting applications essentially as intermediary or even as main energy storage units [88].
-The transient electric energy output of energy-harvesting materials, especially in the case of piezoelectric materials, is of irregular nature.
+The supercapacitors are considered for use in energy harvesting applications essentially as the intermediary or, less often, as the main energy storage units [88].
+The transient electric energy output of the energy-harvesting materials, especially in the case of piezoelectric materials, is of irregular nature.
 The high-voltage output spikes from a piezoelectric material are first rectified using semiconductor-based electronics, and the energy is consequently stored in a supercapacitor.
 After the terminal voltage of the supercapacitor has exceeded a threshold value, the harvested energy is available for consuming.
-The recent work by Sun et al. [89] is a representative example of the role of supercapacitors in piezoelectric energy harvesting systems.
+The recent work by Sun et al. [89] is a representative example of the role of a supercapacitor in a piezoelectric energy harvesting system.

-The transient output of the thermoelectric generators is changing slowly in time, compared to the irregular transient signal of the piezoelectrics, but their voltage level is extremely low (in tens to hundreds of mV) and their internal resistance is in orders of magnitudes lower than that of piezoelectric crystals.
+The transient output of the thermoelectric generators is changing slowly in time, compared to the irregular transient signal of the piezoelectrics, but their output voltage level is extremely low (in tens to hundreds of mV) and their internal resistance is in orders of magnitudes lower than that of piezoelectric crystals.
 In such case, an external charge-pumping unit is used to boost the voltage to a suitable level for charging a supercapacitor, which acts as an intermediary storage unit.
-The state-of-the-art commercially available step-up converter, such as LTC3108 by Linear Technology, can boost voltages up from levels as low as 20 mV and therefore allow harvesting energy from thermal gradients as low as 1ºC [90]; however, at a comparably low (<50%) efficiency.
+The state-of-the-art, commercially available step-up converters, such as LTC3108 by Linear Technology, can boost voltages up from levels as low as 20 mV and therefore allow harvesting energy from thermal gradients as low as 1ºC [90]; however, at a comparably low (<50%) efficiency.

 Ambient humidity as an energy source